Climate Change–Induced Disasters Are Killing Workers

 People walk through a flooded road after Hurricane Helene hit on September 27, 2024.
 (Joe Raedle / Getty Images)

-The Impact Plastics factory in rural Erwin, Tennessee, is located just a few hundred feet from the Nolichucky River.
+The Impact Plastics factory in rural Erwin, Tennessee, stands just a few hundred feet from the Nolichucky River.
 The company, founded in 1987, manufactures plastic injection molded components for original equipment manufacturers at the Erwin plant, located in the aptly named Riverview Industrial Park.
 Only a parking lot and two roads separate the workplace from the river.

 When Hurricane Helene hit the region on Friday, September 27, its impact was cataclysmic.
 Rainfall swelled the river, and the waters quickly overtook the industrial park.
 It was one small piece of a catastrophe that has devastated the Appalachian region, with entire towns submerged — there are dozens of towns underwater in East Tennessee alone — and a death toll that, as of this writing, has surpassed 160 people.